 In additional to airplanes, the EAA Aviation Museum has many other artifacts.
-A number of them are from World War II, such as a 1942 Army Staff Car.
+A number of them are military vehicles from World War II, such as a 1942 Army Staff Car.
 Many are small memorabilia including things like a variety of cans of Johnson’s waxes (for planes) from various eras.
 There’s even the original converted chicken coop/writing office of aviator/author, Ernest K. Gann.

 Like other museums, the EAA Aviation Museum has related machinery of the past displays from other places.
 Both David and I were thrilled to see this visiting recreation of a 1938 Bugatti Aerolithe!

 As Canadians we’ve taken road trips through Wisconsin for years as we head south to explore.
 Recently, though, we’ve discovered lots of reasons to stop and spend a day or two along the way.
 This museum is a good one.